Transat Diary - Day 2 - No 240v, no hot meals or drinks…

-We downloaded another forecast via the IridiumGO and checked the position of our friends TiAma that left the Canaries a few days before us on their way to Suriname.
-They have a heavy high latitudes steel boat and need a good amount of wind to move, they are going slow but safely and have been at sea now for 20 days, they should be arriving any day now.
+We downloaded another forecast via the IridiumGO and checked the position of our friends from TiAma that left the Canaries a few days before us on their way to Suriname.
+They have a heavy high latitude steel boat and need a good amount of wind to move, they are going slow but safe and have been at sea now for 20 days, they should be arriving any day now.
 This PredictWind/IridiumGO is genius if only it wasn’t so bloody expensive!

 We spent the entire first half of the day trying to catch up on our sleep but not very effectively, too many things going through our minds.

-With the sea state calmer we inspect the cable and the BMS (Battery Management System) quite baffled.
-We have a few options but none that we want to do at sea.
-One is replace the cable but that requires switching an existing cable with a smaller one and re-run both cables, the other option is to rewire the control box to get the negative from another wire of the batteries and run the Multiplus rogue.
+With the sea state calmer we inspect the cable, and the BMS (Battery Management System) was quite baffled.
+We have a few options, but none that we want to do at sea.
+One is to replace the cable, but that requires switching an existing cable with a smaller one and re-running both cables, the other option is to rewire the control box to get the negative from another wire of the batteries and run the Multiplus rogue.

-The day went by very much in this strange stand still moment in time, not much to do, not wanting to do much.
-We lost the speed over ground log, this must have weed caught in it and at sea we have no easy way to clear it, the big thing with this is the error of wind speeds that occur, due to true wind speed down wind being determined by wind speed plus speed over water to determine true wind speed.
-This give us a false reality to the wind conditions and when to reef etc.
+The day went by very much in this strange standstill moment in time, with not much to do, and not wanting to do much.
+We lost the speed over ground log, this must-have weed caught in it and at sea, we have no easy way to clear it, the big thing with this is the error of wind speeds that occur, due to true wind speed downwind being determined by wind speed plus speed over water to determine true wind speed.
+This gives us a false reality of the wind conditions and when to reef etc.

-Mid afternoon we were both required to go on the foredeck, the extra downwind Jib sheet had come loose from the pole and needed to be clipped back in.
-A bit of debate between the ideas of furling the Jib bringing the pole in and then setting it all back or lifting the pole at the mast while lowering its end until it got close to the lifelines allowing one of us to clip the sheet back in.
-The latter option was decided given the sea state having calmed quite a bit.
+Mid-afternoon we were both required to go on the foredeck, the extra downwind Jib sheet had come loose from the pole and needed to be clipped back in.
+A bit of debate between the ideas of furling the Jib bringing the pole in, and then setting it all back or lifting the pole at the mast while lowering its end until it got close to the lifelines allowing one of us to clip the sheet back in.
+The latter option was decided, given the sea state had calmed quite a bit.
 A reasonably easy task.

 Ella didn’t like it this time and cried pretty much all time while left tethered in the cockpit.